Skip to main content

 Asset-level visibility

-View findings grouped by host or asset — useful for teams with multiple properties or environments running parallel scan programs.
+View findings grouped by host, asset, IaC repo, or cloud account — useful for teams with multiple environments running parallel scan programs.

 Coverage by testing domain